zhullyb/monyhar/monyhar/tools/android/dependency_analysis/js/README.md

 **To view the visualization, open `localhost:8888/package_view.html`.**

 ### Deploy
-The Chromium Dependency Graph Visualizer is hosted at https://monyhar-dependency-graph.firebaseapp.com.
+The Monyhar Dependency Graph Visualizer is hosted at https://monyhar-dependency-graph.firebaseapp.com.

 If you are a Googler, you can see this [doc][deploy doc] for how to deploy a new